leonardo-earruda/pado-challenge/README.md

 2. Run npm-install.

 3. Run the development server on port 4200.
-It's important that the project will be running on port 4200 due to Cypress configs.
+It's important that the project is running on port 4200 due to Cypress configs.

 4. Navigate to `http://localhost:4200/`.